 Chris Mizell has taught 5th grade Humanities since 2013 at the Town School for Boys, a K-8 boys school in San Francisco, CA. Previous to that, he taught English at George Jackson Academy, a K-8 School focusing on under-represented communities in New York City.
 He is a graduate of Horace Mann School in the Bronx, the University of Pennsylvania, and Columbia’s Teachers College.

-Jonathan Moser has taught at Perkiomen School, a 6-12 co-ed boarding and day school in Pennsburg, PA, since 2007.
-Presently, Jon serves as the school Chaplain and teaches AP US History, AP Psychology, and various religious studies courses.
-He recently completed a five-year term as History Department Chair.
+Jonathan Moser has worked at Perkiomen School, a 6-12 co-ed boarding and day school in Pennsburg, PA, since 2007.
+Jon currently serves as the Head of Upper School, while previously he held positions of Chaplain and History Department Chair.
 Jon received his M.A. in Religion from Yale University Divinity School, where he concentrated in Ethics and pursued his interest in American religious history.
-He graduated from Saint Mary's College of Maryland with a double major in Philosophy and Religious Studies.
+He graduated from St. Mary's College of Maryland with a double major in Philosophy and Religious Studies.

 Mark Newton has worked at Menlo School, a co-ed day school in Atherton, CA, since 2003.
 He has taught World Religions, World History, U.S. History, and Mindfulness.
 He has also served as a Director, Producer of Student-Directed One Acts, Grade-Level Dean, Faculty Admissions Associate, and Head Varsity Football Coach.
 Mark studied history at the University of California at Davis and acting at The Neighborhood Playhouse School of the Theatre in New York City.